cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 Until here, we were working as *root* who may do anything.
 Since this is dangerous and certainly not what is advisable in a production environment, we will use the user *training* from now on.

 Users must be members of the usergroup `docker` for them to able to use docker.
-Since this is not yet the case for user *training*, issue the following command to change that:
+Since this is not yet the case for user *training*, issue the following command as root to change that:

 ```bash
 usermod -G docker training
 ```

+Log out and log back in as user *training*.